sebastienrousseau/kyberlib/README.md

 ### Platform support

-`kyberlib` is supported and tested on MacOS, Linux, and Windows.
-The [GitHub Actions][10] shows the platforms in which the `kyberlib` library tests are run.
+`kyberlib` supports a variety of CPU architectures.
+It is supported and tested on MacOS, Linux, and Windows.

 ### Documentation